Presidency of Luis Herrera Campins: Domestic policy

+Overview

 At the start of Herrera Campins' term, Venezuela's economy was succeeding due to high oil revenues.
 However, it also faced extremely high foreign debt due to the effects of spending by the previous President, Carlos Andrés Pérez.
-During his campaign he pledged to reduce expenditures, but during his term he spent on extravagant projects such as the Teresa Carreño Theater and expensive public works such as the Caracas Metro.
+During his campaign he pledged to reduce expenditures.
 He promised to other Latin American countries to supply them with oil.
 When oil prices fell in 1983, an economic depression began.

 Few presidents had practiced winner-takes-all as Herrera Campins did.
 Even full-blooded Social Christians who had worked for the Pérez administration were fired.
 But Herrera did have in his cabinet a few figures that were not copeyanos, among them Manuel Quijada, the former anti-democracy conspirator.
 (Later, Quijada was one of the political advisors of Chavez before the former paratrooper won the presidency.)
 He named the economist Leopoldo Díaz Bruzual to the Venezuelan Central Bank.
 Díaz Bruzual was a protégé of and advisor to Reinaldo Cervini, a very rich man who had life-time tenure at Pro-Venezuela, a kind of semi-official institute founded to promote Venezuelan industrialization.
 Cervini doubled as Maecenas to communist intellectuals, who would physically confront anyone who dared criticize their patron.
 Herrera Campins toned down the showiness of his predecessor, even though his government had another windfall when oil prices rose dramatically again in 1983.
 Venezuela had increased its indebtedness beyond the levels attained by the Pérez government.
 There was much talk at the time of "bipolarity", the belief that Venezuela was stuck forever in the cycle of AD-COPEI ruling alternatively but following the same policies of high-spending, high-bureaucracy, and a statized economy.